zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/ingress-controller/ingress-controller.md

     ![kubectl script](images/copy-kubectl-script.png)

-5. On OCI Console, click on the cloud shell to launch cloud shell
+5. On OCI Console, click on the cloud shell to launch the OCI cloud shell

     ![Cloud Shell](images/cloud-shell.png)